BZFlag-Dev/style-guide/README.md

 > :warning: :construction: **WARNING** :construction: :warning:
 >
-> This is an experimental project and is not ready to be used in production.
-While this project is under heavy development, things will change drastically and will break often.
-Use this project at your own risk!
+> This project is under heavy development; things will change drastically and will break often.
+>
+> This project is not ready for production use.
+Use at your own risk!

 This is BZFlag's official front-end framework used for a consistent look and feel across official project websites; think Bootstrap but stylized and built specifically for the project.